Kevin-kurniawn/SDD-AT-2/Documentation.md

 ## 12/5/23

-Created dots and boxes game from a youtube video series from here: https://www.youtube.com/watch?v=IMpQOY-RiIk
+Created dots and boxes game from a youtube video series: https://www.youtube.com/watch?v=IMpQOY-RiIk

+## 7/6/23

+Fixed bugs in the Dots and Boxes game from the youtube video series, starting development on a simple line game involving boxes